PublicI/iraq-war-card/README.md

 *Also see: [935 Lies: The Future of Truth and the Decline of America’s Moral Integrity](https://www.amazon.com/gp/product/1610391179) by [Chuck Lewis](https://en.wikipedia.org/wiki/Charles_Lewis_(journalist)).*

 ## Contents
 - [cards.csv](data/cards.csv) - This document contains a list of statements made by members of the Bush administration.
 Each row includes the date and content of the statement.
-It also includes the name of the speaker, a lits of people and topics mentioned in the statement along with a link to the source of the statement.
+It also includes the name of the speaker, a list of people and topics mentioned in the statement along with a link to the source of the statement.
 - [timeline.csv](data/timeline.csv) - This document is a timeline of events related to the Iraq war.
 This file can be used to add context to statements from the `cards.csv` file.

 ## Methodology